Rajesh Yadav (Uttar Pradesh politician)

-Rajesh Yadav (राजेश यादव) is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
-He represents the Katra constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.
+Rajesh Yadav (राजेश यादव) is an Indian politician and member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
+He represents the Katra constituency of Uttar Pradesh and is a member of the Samajwadi Party.

 Early life and education

 Rajesh Yadav was born in Shahjahanpur district.
 He attended the Guru Nanak Dev Engineering College and Swami Sukhdevanand Law College and attained Bachelor of Engineering & Bachelor of Laws degrees.

 Political career

 Rajesh Yadav has been a MLA for two terms.
 He represented the Katra constituency and is a member of the Samajwadi Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Veer Vikram Singh Prince of the Bharatiya Janata Party.